Flight-Free-UK/flight_free_uk_website/source/posts/on-flight-shame.html.markdown

 Many people don’t know the true climate cost of flying, so our job is to tell them, and to uncover industry scandals such as there being [no tax on aviation fuel](https://www.instagram.com/p/Cc5sUahqS46/?utm_source=ig_web_copy_link).
 Once people become informed, they quickly choose to fly less.
 Making that choice is empowering and likely to be long-lasting.

-> "Once people become informed, they quickly choose to fly less.
-Making that choice is empowering and likely to be long-lasting."
+> "Once people become informed, they quickly choose to fly less."

 By [sharing stories of the people who have taken our pledge](/blog/categories/testimonials) we show others that it’s possible and even desirable.
 Choosing not to fly doesn’t have to be a sacrifice, and travelling by other means can enrich the holiday.
 People find that flight-free travel can be just as adventurous and even more rewarding than travelling by air, and the massive emissions savings just cement the argument.